EricssonResearch/spindump/Usage.md

     --snaplen n
     --input-file f

 The --interface option sets the local interface to listen on.
 The default is whatever is the default interface on the given system.
 Arguments "lo" and "any" are supported.
 The --snaplen option is used to control how many bytes of the packets are captured for analysis.
 The --input-file option sets the packets to be read from a PCAP-format file.
-While reading a PCAP-format file, spindump ignores the --snaplen option.
+While reading a PCAP-format file, Spindump ignores the --snaplen option.
 PCAP-format files can be stored, e.g., with the tcpdump option "-w".

     --remote u
     --remote-block-size n